Skip to content

 1. A pop-up window will appear.
 Click Yes to confirm.

-You can suspend BitLocker protection for your drives using the Control Panel by opening it and going to System and Security, then BitLocker Drive Encryption.
+You can suspend BitLocker protection for your drives using the Control Panel.
+First, open the Control Panel and navigate to System and Security, then select BitLocker Drive Encryption.
+Locate the drive you wish to suspend and click the ‘Suspend protection’ link next to it.

-For other drives, BitLocker stays suspended even after you restart.
-You’ll need to manually turn it back on.
+BitLocker protection for other drives remains suspended even after a restart.
+You’ll need to manually turn protection back on to secure your data.

 How to Resume BitLocker Using Control Panel